 Our Middle Name: University Chair in Lutheran Studies

 In 2010, a generous donor made possible the establishment of a professorship in Lutheran Studies located within the Department of Religion.
-In 2011, the Board of Regents confirmed President Loren Anderson’s nomination of Dr. Samuel Torvend as the first University Professor in Lutheran Studies.
+Dr. Samuel Torvend (PLU ’73), professor of Religion was nominated and confirmed by the Board of Regents to serve as the University Professor in Lutheran Studies.
 In that same year, an additional gift allowed the University Regents to change the professorship to an Endowed Chair in Lutheran Studies.
-Dr. Torvend ’73 is Professor of Religion (History of Christianity) and has been teaching at PLU since 1998.
-His publications, teaching, and public lectures focus on the Lutheran reinvention of social welfare in the 16th century; the origins, core convictions, and contemporary significance of Lutheran higher education; the symbiosis of Lutheran sacramental and ethical theologies; and contemporary Lutheran responses to local and global hunger.
+The university is grateful for the work of Dr. Torvend to advance our understanding of the Lutheran tradition, Lutheran higher education and PLU’s mission and identity through his work as Chair.

 Dr. Marit Trelstad is the second person to be nominated and confirmed in this endowed University Chair.
 Dr. Trelstad is Professor of Religion (Constructive and Lutheran Theologies) and has been teaching at PLU since 2001.
 Prior to this, she taught at other ELCA colleges and Universities for 7 years including California Lutheran University, Gustavus Adolphus College and Saint Olaf College.
 Her publications, teaching, scholarly and public lectures focus on the translation of Lutheran theology into our contemporary context and on the confluence of feminist, process and Lutheran theologies.
 Her interest in contemporary Lutheran theologies began through a church internship in Namibia in 1993 and her study of black, Lutheran liberation theologies in that context.